Key takeaways

 Whether you’re aiming for a bold espresso or a smooth French press, this calculator gives you clarity and control.

-- Espresso: 1:2 (1 part coffee, 2 parts water)
+- Espresso: 1:2 (1 part coffee, 2 parts espresso yield)

 - Pour-over/Drip: 1:14 to 1:17